 Resilience Exhibition, CAS Croydon

 Curated by Sarah Dean.

 This exhibition explored mental well-being through creative practice.
-I submitted two pieces: a print 'Mum, Napping' and a short documentary piece 'Nine to Fiver'.
+I exhibited two pieces: a print about my mother and a short documentary piece 'Nine to Fiver'.

 I wanted to capture the idea of parents being the emotional hearth of the household, and how when they don't feel alright, the energy shifts, roles merging.